-Called the “Great Imitator,” Lyme disease can mimic hundreds of other conditions since its symptoms mirror many medical problems such as multiple sclerosis, arthritis, chronic fatigue syndrome or lupus.
-Symptoms of Lyme and other tick-borne diseases may come and go and may be subtle or pronounced.
+Lyme disease can mimic hundreds of other conditions since its symptoms mirror many medical problems such as multiple sclerosis, arthritis, chronic fatigue syndrome or lupus, and is sometimes known as “The Great Imitator” because of this.
+Click here for a more complete list of possible symptoms.

 Symptoms can play a key role in diagnosing Lyme disease.
 Due to the lack of an accurate diagnostic test, many patients are diagnosed based on a combination symptoms and diagnostic testing.
 This makes it extremely important for patients to keep track of all the symptoms they experience, to share with their healthcare provider.

 Lyme disease symptoms can vary based on stage of the disease (early, late, post-treatment, or chronic) and if other tick-borne infections are present and can change over time.